SpiritusSancti5/Reply-Security-Challenge-2020/README.md

 **{FLG:i74370prrn343<}**
 Which was wrong.

-However Jani, one of my team mates pointed out these are actually TCP packages have to be decoded so you can reorder them based on the time received.
+However Jani, one of my team mates pointed out these are actually TCP packages have to be decoded (using a hex packet decoder) so you can reorder them based on the time received.

 ## FLAG